sass/libsass-python/README.rst

 It takes a source ``string`` or a ``filename`` and returns the compiled CSS string.

+If it fails for any reason (for example the given SASS has broken syntax) it will raise ``sass.CompileError``.

 ``string`` (required)
    The string of SASS source code to compile.
 It's exclusive to ``filename`` parameter.